Mary Rippon

-Mary Rippon (May 25, 1850 - September 8, 1935) was the first woman to teach at a state university, as well as the first female professor at the University of Colorado Boulder.
+Mary Rippon (May 25, 1850 - September 8, 1935) is believed to have been the first woman to teach at a state university.
+She was, however, the first female professor at the University of Colorado Boulder.
 Rippon began teaching French and German at CU in 1878, became head of Germanic languages and literature, and served at the university until 1909.
 Mary Rippon Outdoor Theatre, the location of the annual Colorado Shakespeare Festival, is named in her honor.

 Early life

 Mary Rippon was born May 25, 1850, in Lisbon, Illinois, to Thomas Rippon and Jane Skinner, who had immigrated from England.
 Her father died when she was ten months old, and because he did not leave a will and Mary was his only child, she inherited his farm.
 After her mother abandoned her, she lived with neighbors and extended family.

 She attended the high school department of Illinois State Normal University, a teacher training school.
 Money from the sale of the farm funded her education, and when she turned 18 she had access to the remainder of her inheritance.

 After high school, Rippon spent five years studying in Germany, Switzerland, and France.